 Here we’re not talking about the submissions of Viennese teenagers applying for a degree place: this is a collection that stretches from medieval masterpieces through to the present.

 Think Albrecht Dürer.
 Or Gustav Klimt.
 Bosch and Bruegel.
 Van Dyck and von Alt.
 Hundertwasser and Schiele.
 Rembrandt and Rubens.
 Titian and Boticelli.

-Fortunately for us, the academy’s paintings gallery offers a permanent and public home to highlights from the collection.
+Fortunately for us, the academy’s galleries offer a public home to highlights from the collection.

 Incidentally, the academy may have other exhibition spaces open at the same time so watch for those.

-One item that looks to be permanently on display is what might be the collection’s greatest treasure: the Last Judgement Triptych by Hieronymus Bosch, produced in the first decade of the 16th century.
+One item that looks likely to appear in every main exhibition is what might be the collection’s greatest treasure: the Last Judgement Triptych by Hieronymus Bosch, produced in the first decade of the 16th century.

 Ticket & visitor tips